 225 vs 245 Traction

-245 tires deliver better traction in dry conditions while the 245 do a great job in wet ones.
-Please consider that specific manufacturers' techniques and design strategies might influence the traction of both 225 and 245'' tires in specific conditions.
+The 245 tires deliver better traction in dry conditions, while the 225 tires do a great job in wet ones.
+Please consider that specific manufacturers' techniques and design strategies might influence the traction of 225 and 245 tires in specific conditions.

 225 vs 245 Comfort and Noise

-The 225 tires generally deliver higher levels of comfort and suppress road noise better.
+The 225 tires generally deliver higher levels of comfort and better suppress road noise.
 While comfort and noise seem to be more of a disadvantage for the 245 tires, these compensate with better stability, especially at high speeds.
 Manufacturers' technologies influence the noise and comfort levels of each particular tire.

 225 vs 245 Fuel Efficiency